The Gardena Police Department upended a local illegal gambling operation last week in an early morning raid.

 The patrons of the Gardena gambling operation are in luck, as the Golden State has nearly 100 card rooms and over 50 tribal casinos across the state for them to frequent.
 However, sports bettors still need to wait for the state to legalize betting games.

 No timeframe is currently in place for legalization, but many proposals have been presented to lawmakers.
 Currently, there are two active sports betting ballot initiatives in action.
-The most recent would legalize retail and mobile sports betting for card rooms, tribal casinos, racetracks, and professional sports teams.
+The second California sports betting initiative would legalize retail and mobile sports betting for card rooms, tribal casinos, racetracks, and professional sports teams.